CumulusNetworks/docs/content/cumulus-netq-43/NetQ-Overview/NetQ-User-Interface-Overview/Access-the-UI.md

 2. Enter your password.

     The user-specified home workbench is displayed.
-If a home workbench is not specified, then the Cumulus Default workbench is displayed.
+If a home workbench is not specified, then the default workbench is displayed.

     {{<notice tip>}}
 Any workbench can be set as the home workbench.
 Click <img src="https://icons.cumulusnetworks.com/17-Users/19-Natural-Close%20Up-Single%20User-Man/single-man-circle.svg" height="18" width="18"/> (User Settings), click <strong>Profiles and Preferences</strong>, then on the Workbenches card click to the left of the workbench name you want to be your home workbench.